GabeScott/standard-works-vault/General Conference/1974 October - Ocean Currents and Family Influences.md

 But if we as parents fail to influence our families and set them on the “strait and narrow way,” then certainly the waves, the winds of temptation and evil will carry the posterity away from the path.

-“Train up a child in the way he should go; and when he is old, he will not depart from it.”
-(Prov.
-22:6.)
+“Train up a child in the way he should go; and when he is old, he will not depart from it.” ([[Proverbs 22.6|Prov.
+22:6]].)
 What we do know is that righteous parents who strive to develop wholesome influences for their children will be held blameless at the last day, and that they will succeed in saving most of their children, if not all.

 The competition for our souls is described in Mosiah.

-“For the natural man is an enemy to God, and has been from the fall of Adam, and will be, forever and ever, unless he yields to the enticings of the Holy Spirit, and putteth off the natural man and becometh a saint through the atonement of Christ ... and becometh as a child, submissive, meek, humble, patient, full of love, willing to submit to all things which the Lord seeth fit to inflict upon him, even as a child doth submit to his father.”
-(Mosiah 3:19.)
+“For the natural man is an enemy to God, and has been from the fall of Adam, and will be, forever and ever, unless he yields to the enticings of the Holy Spirit, and putteth off the natural man and becometh a saint through the atonement of Christ … and becometh as a child, submissive, meek, humble, patient, full of love, willing to submit to all things which the Lord seeth fit to inflict upon him, even as a child doth submit to his father.” ([[Mosiah 3.19|Mosiah 3:19]].)

 The “natural man” is the “earthy man” who has allowed rude animal passions to overshadow his spiritual inclinations.